 02 of 10

 Cereal prizes aren't just for kids.
 Get in the habit of checking product packaging for offers, and you may just turn up some great ones.
-I've scored gift cards, DVDs, toys and even savings bonds this way.
+You can score gift cards, toys, and even savings bonds this way.
 Who wouldn't like to get those as Christmas gifts?

 Tip: The Kellogg's Family Rewards program allows you to redeem product codes for prizes – you'll find everything from gift cards to electronics in their rewards catalog.